unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/topoplotseries.md

 !!! important
     currently bugged

-`label_scatter` (boolean,true) - Indicates whether the dots should be drawn at the given positions.
+`label_scatter` (boolean, true) - Indicates whether the dots should be drawn at the given positions.